jordansissel/sysadvent/2011/05/article.md

 get lost and forgotten.
 That is it, plain and simple, but that just scratches the surface of the real power of a ticket system.
 For starters, tickets make great collaboration spaces for dealing with issues.
-Everyone involved gets updated when new info is available and it provides a great blow by blow when you are dealing with the postmortem.
-The other thing that comes from all of this effort is metrics.
-Metrics about which users or customers make the most requests, what kinds of requests happen regularly and how long it takes to get certain tasks accomplished.
-It becomes an easy way to justify the need for more staff, or more staff in specific areas, when there is a sustained volume of tickets.
+Everyone involved gets updated when new info is available, and it provides a great blow by blow when you are dealing with the postmortem.
+The other thing that comes from all of this effort is metrics: Metrics about which users or customers make the most requests, what kinds of requests happen with what frequency, and how long it takes to get certain tasks accomplished.
+These metrics provide an easy way to justify the need for improvements in ticket throughput like more staff or more staff in specific areas.

 ## Why RT?

-Request Tracker by Best Practical, or RT, is fairly simple to get up and running and is extremely easy to bend to meet the needs of most environments.
-I personally chose RT because of the general ease of setup (Debian has packages), it is email based, has a REST API and there is a mobile interface and iPhone app.
-Sure there are a bunch of other way cool things you can do with it, but those where my personal reasons.
-Being email based is a huge advantage because of the limited amount of retraining that will need to be done to get people started.
-Instead of sending mail to you they are going to send to this new address you create.
-The REST API is rather new, but I am looking forward to being able to automate ticket creation from scripts and events from Nagios or Munin.
+[Request Tracker](http://bestpractical.com/rt/), or RT, is fairly simple to get up and running and is extremely easy to bend to meet the needs of most environments.
+I personally chose RT because of the general ease of setup and the feature fit: Debian has packages for it, it is email based, it has a REST API, and there is a mobile interface and iPhone app.

+Sure, there are a bunch of other way cool things you can do with it, but the above are my personal reasons.
+Being email-based is a huge advantage because of the limited amount of training required to get people started.
+Instead of sending mail to you, they are going to send to a special email address you create.
+The REST API is rather new, and I am looking forward to being able to automate ticket creation from scripts and events from Nagios and Munin.

 ## Getting Dirty

 The easiest way to get this up and running is using Vagrant.
-If you aren't familiar with Vagrant I highly suggest taking a look at http://vagrantup.com to get it running, as it is much easier to use Vagrant to start playing with RT.
-Otherwise, I will provide instructions on getting it installed on Ubuntu and Debian.
+If you aren't familiar with Vagrant, I highly suggest taking a look at [the Vagrant site](http://vagrantup.com/) to get it running, as it is much easier to use Vagrant to start playing with RT.
+Otherwise, I will provide instructions below on getting it installed on Ubuntu and Debian.

 ## With Vagrant